Decision Sciences and MIS

-Schneider’s most recent research shows firms how to maintain the value of customer data in the presence of data privacy.
-His work has been published in the Journal of the Royal Statistical Society, Marketing Science, the International Journal of Research in Marketing, the Journal of Consumer Psychology, the International Journal of Forecasting, and the International Conference on Data Mining.
-Dr. Schneider teaches Statistics for Business Analytics and Multivariate Analysis to professional masters students at the LeBow College of Business.
+His research has been published in the Harvard Business Review, Journal of the Royal Statistical Society, Marketing Science, International Journal of Research in Marketing, Journal of Consumer Psychology, International Journal of Forecasting, and Journal of Privacy and Confidentiality.
+Dr. Schneider also teaches Data Privacy Strategy to corporate executives through eCornell.

-Prior to Drexel, Dr. Schneider was an Assistant Professor of Marketing at Northwestern University and a Visiting Scholar at the Samuel C. Johnson Graduate School of Management at Cornell University.
+Dr. Schneider holds a PhD in Statistics and prior to Drexel, he was an Assistant Professor of Marketing at Northwestern University and a Visiting Scholar at the Samuel C. Johnson Graduate School of Management at Cornell University.
 He was also the Director of Research at Fort Rock Asset Management LLC, a fund of hedge funds based in Portland, Oregon.
 He holds a PhD and MS in Statistics from Cornell University, a MS in Public Policy and Management from Carnegie Mellon University, and a BS in Quantitative Economics from the United States Naval Academy.
 Before finishing his PhD, he was employed at the RAND Corporation from 2008 to 2013 and served in the U.S. Navy as an Officer of the Deck and Surface Warfare Officer on the USS Boxer from 2003 to 2005.

 Areas of Expertise